MoxPy/af-video-tester/README.md

-# AFVT - A command-line tool written in Go for testing RTMP and HLS streaming
+# AFVT - A command-line tool written in Go for testing RTMP and HLS streaming.
+You can also analyze and download HLS content.

 ## Features

 AFVT is a tool that uses a combination of networking techniques and VLC to check if a streaming source is functioning correctly.
-Here’s how it works:

-    Server Check: It uses HTTP requests and a net.Dialer to verify if the streaming servers (RTMP or HLS) are reachable and operational.

-    Stream Check: Once the server is confirmed to be up, it launches VLC to test if the streaming feed is actually working and playable.
-VLC is used to attempt to play the stream and verify its integrity and availability.
+Also you can download videos with ffmpeg.
 You can check an RTMP or HLS streaming source individually, or take advantage of Go's goroutines to open and test multiple streams concurrently using VLC by invoking the full-test command.
+To download videos you need ffmpeg on your system.

 ## Usage